57xv/Glasscord/README.md

 2. Move it into your Vencord or BetterDiscord themes folder.

-3.Enable it in your client’s theme settings.
+3. Enable it in your client’s theme settings.

 4. Restart Discord if changes don’t apply immediately.